ivelinsm/quotes/README.md

 # freeCodeCamp - Front End Development Libraries Projects

-This is a solution to the [Build a Random Quote Machine](https://www.freecodecamp.org/learn/front-end-development-libraries/front-end-development-libraries-projects/build-a-random-quote-machine).
+This is a solution to the [Build a Random Quote Machine Project](https://www.freecodecamp.org/learn/front-end-development-libraries/front-end-development-libraries-projects/build-a-random-quote-machine).

 ## Table of contents